 RDoC’s Resiliency Curriculum is a practical, skills-based program that is designed to help mitigate stress and optimize performance.
 It is instrumental in helping residents overcome both the anticipated and the unexpected adversities of medical training.
 The Resiliency Curriculum promotes the importance of fostering supportive learning environments and advocates for a systematic approach to understanding and addressing stressors.
 Resiliency training prepares residents to transition to rewarding and sustainable careers − which yields benefits for patients and Canada’s healthcare system as a whole.

-The main component of RDoC’s Resiliency Curriculum is the Resident Module, a 3-hour interactive workshop facilitated by RDoC’s resiliency peer trainers.
+The main component of RDoC’s Resiliency Curriculum is the Resident Module, an interactive workshop facilitated by RDoC’s resiliency peer trainers.

 RDoC has also created a Leadership Module intended for anyone in the postgraduate medical education environment who wishes to champion resident resiliency and well-being.

 The Train-the-Trainer Program was designed to recruit resident volunteers across Canada who will deliver these modules to their peers and colleagues.

 A variety of Booster Modules are in development to supplement the core training.